george-hall-wtsi/k_mer_tools/README.md

 Set of k-mer tools used primarily for quality control.
-Nowhere near finished
+Nowhere near finished.

+Will also only work on my local machine.